Wjing-bjtu/Wjing-bjtu.github.io/contents/home.md

 #### Biography
-II am currently a Ph.D. student in the  Department of [Computer Science at Beijing Jiaotong University](https://scit.bjtu.edu.cn/), supervised by Prof. [Songhe Feng](https://faculty.bjtu.edu.cn/8407/) I am currently applying for CSC funding to be a visiting student at the University of Tromsø to collaborate with Prof. [Michael Kampffmeyer](https://sites.google.com/view/michaelkampffmeyer).
+I am currently a Ph.D. student in the  Department of [Computer Science at Beijing Jiaotong University](https://scit.bjtu.edu.cn/), supervised by Prof. [Songhe Feng](https://faculty.bjtu.edu.cn/8407/) I am currently applying for CSC funding to be a visiting student at the University of Tromsø to collaborate with Prof. [Michael Kampffmeyer](https://sites.google.com/view/michaelkampffmeyer).
 My research interests lie in  Machine Learning and Multi-view Clustering, with contrastive and graph learning.

 #### Contact